 The students also made a life cycle spinner and completed a Venn Diagram comparing frogs and toads.

 Here are some fabulous nonfiction books about frogs and toads you’ll want to read.
 Click a title below the collage to check it out on Amazon! (affiliate links)

 Here are some other fabulous tools for teaching about the life cycle of frogs:

 Giant Magnetic Frog Life Cycle from Learning Resources

 Next, it was time for us to explore the lives of a fictional frog and toad in the Arnold Lobel Frog and Toad series.

+These Frog and Toad book journals are really my favorite way of Linking Science and Literature with Frog and Toad books!
 You can have individual students complete the Frog and Toad journals or use these in your guided reading groups.
-They really touch on a TON of comprehension strategies and skills such as setting, problem/solution, story BME, inferring, and drawing conclusions as well as language components like idioms, parts of speech, punctuation marks, dialogue with quotation marks, and more.
-Each reading journal contains 1 or 2 pages per chapter in that particular Frog and Toad book.
+They touch on lots of comprehension strategies and skills such as setting, problem/solution, story BME, inferring, and drawing conclusions as well as language components like idioms, parts of speech, punctuation marks, and dialogue with quotation marks.
+Each reading journal contains 1 or 2 pages per chapter of that particular Frog and Toad book.
 The students LOVE these and they provide great practice in a ton of necessary skills for first and second graders.

 Here’s a peek at what’s in each reading journal:

 No author study is complete without some fun extension activities incorporating art and snacks!
 Here are some of my favorites from around the web.

 I love this SIMPLE yet ADORABLE paper plate frog from Glued to my Crafts Blog!